neilnelson/getandcleandata_project/README.md

 **run_analysis.R** - This is the only script.
 See the script for detailed processing notes.

- * The work directory is created if not already available and the source data is downloaded and unzipped into the work directory if not already done.
-You should change the work directory path at the top of the script to one appropriate for your context.
+ * WARNING: All objects are removed from the R context using *rm(list=ls())* when the script is run to avoid conflicts and minimize resource usage.
+Comment this line at the top of the script if this is not desired.

+ * The script needs to be run in the directory immediately above the unzipped *UCI HAR Dataset* directory containing the downloaded data.
+The class project page implies this testing context.
+Alternatively the working directory will be created and data download by setting create_work_dir_and_download_data to TRUE at the top of the script.

  * The **data.table** and **tidyr** packages are required.